Home Articles What Is Risotto (And How to Make It)

 What Is Risotto?

-It is creamy, velvety, and incredibly flavorful, with a subtle nuttiness and a hint of saltiness.
+Risotto is a traditional Italian rice dish made with short-grain arborio rice.
+It’s creamy, velvety, and incredibly flavorful, with a subtle nuttiness and a hint of saltiness.

-The key to a perfect risotto is the constant stirring and addition of broth.
+The key to a perfect risotto is constant stirring and the addition of broth.

 The result is perfectly cooked rice with a slightly firm center, coated in a thick and creamy broth.